-Phosphate tests are often stated as reporting Orthophosphate or Total Phosphorous, but can also give other measures like Acid Hydrolyzable Phosphates.
+Phosphate tests are often stated as reporting Orthophosphate or Total Phosphorous, but can also give other parameters like Acid Hydrolyzable Phosphates.

 We’ve taken a look at the definitions behind these terms, so you can tell which Phosphorous or Phosphate test to use.